MabundaMatimu-hum/Matimu-Portfolio/README.md

 One of the most difficult parts was answering questions naturally without sounding memorised.
 I also struggled with confidence at first, especially when trying to explain my strengths clearly.
 However, practising multiple times helped me improve my communication and reduce nervousness.

 Through this experience, I learned the importance of preparation, confidence, and clear communication.
 I realised that interviews are not just about giving correct answers, but about presenting yourself professionally and showing your personality.
 This exercise helped me feel more prepared for real-world interviews and improved my self-confidence.

+---
+## Reflection on GitHub Pages

+Using GitHub Pages for the first time was both challenging and rewarding.
+I deployed my site by creating a repository, by write markdown code on **README.md**, and enabling GitHub Pages through the repository settings.
+I linked it to the main branch so that my website could be published online and accessible through a public URL.

+One of the main problems I faced was understanding how GitHub works, especially the difference between a repository and a live site.
+I also struggled with file structure and ensuring that my index file was correctly placed for the site to load.
+At some point, my website did not display properly because of incorrect file paths, which forced me to troubleshoot and fix my code.

+Through this experience, I learned how to host a real website and the importance of organising files correctly.
+I also gained confidence in using version control and understood how developers share and deploy projects online.
+This process made me realise that GitHub is not just for storing code, but a powerful tool for building a professional online presence.